ytarazona/scikit-eo/paper/paper.md

 ### **scikit-eo** in the lecture room:

  **scikit-eo** can be part of a lecturer room as part of the set of tools for environmental studies where a quantitative approach and computer labs are required.
-After the appropriate introduction of Python, basics of remote sensing, and the relevance of environmental studies to address climate change challenges or impact of anthropomorphic activity.
-Lectures can take advance of the simplicity of **scikit-eo** routines to execute Supervised Classification methods, Principal Components Analysis, Mapping forest or land degradation and more types of analysis.
+After the appropriate introduction of Python, basics of remote sensing, and the relevance of environmental studies to address climate change challenges or impact of anthropogenic activity.
+Lectures can take advance of the simplicity of **scikit-eo** routines to execute Supervised Classification methods, Principal Components Analysis, Spectral Mixture Analysisi, Mapping forest or land degradation and more types of analysis.
 By reducing the number of required coding students can focus on the analysis and how the methods works rather of dealing with complex, and unnecessary programming tasks.
 Lecturers can structure their computer labs using open data sources and integrate **scikit-eo** to allow students understand the importance of the calibration and assessment metrics, get insights about the classification mapping suing satellite imagery as well as providing an introduction to more advances methods that include machine learning techniques.

 ### **scikit-eo** as open source tool:

-As open source software keep transforming the landscape of scientific research [@Community2019], enabling collaboration, reproducibility, transparency **scikit-eo** was specifically developed as an open source tool. **scikit-eo** integrates most of the popular open source python libraries from the so-called geo-python stack for remote sensing (e.g,. (numpy)[https://numpy.org/], (pandas)[https://pandas.pydata.org/], (rasterio)[https://rasterio.readthedocs.io/en/stable/] and few more) to extent and create a centralise package for advanced spatial analysis of remotely sensed data.
+As open source software keep transforming the landscape of scientific research [@Community2019], enabling collaboration, reproducibility, transparency **scikit-eo** was specifically developed as an open source tool. **scikit-eo** integrates most of the popular open source python libraries from the so-called geo-python stack for remote sensing (e.g,. [numpy](https://numpy.org/), [pandas](https://pandas.pydata.org/), [rasterio](https://rasterio.readthedocs.io/en/stable/) and few more) to extent and create a centralise package for advanced spatial analysis of remotely sensed data.
 The package provides researchers and developers with a free, scalable, and community-driven platform to process, analyze, and visualize satellite imagery more specifically , built upon the most popular python libraries, but centralizes the use of multiple functions for classification and mapping land cover.

 # Functionalities

 ## Main tools

-**Scikit-eo** comes with several algorithms to process satellite images in order to study different environmental issues.
-Atmospheric correction, machine learning and deep learning, estimating area and uncertainty, linear trend, combining optical and radar images, among others, are some main functions listed below:
+**Scikit-eo** includes several algorithms to process satellite images to assess complex environmental processes and impacts.
+These include major functions, such as atmospheric correction, machine learning and deep learning, estimating area and uncertainty, linear trend, combination of optical and radar images, classification sub-pixel, among others.
+Some main functions are listed below:

 | Name of functions  | Description|
 | -------------------| --------------------------------------------------------------------------|